Fansana/floofstation1/Resources/ServerInfo/SpaceLaw/SpaceLaw.md

 ### Decorporealization
-To unlawfully, maliciously, and permanently strip a sophont’s mind from their body Code.-307-Charge:  Capital, Capital crimes necessitate a mandatory trial.
+To unlawfully, maliciously, and permanently strip a sophont’s mind from their body Code.-307-Charge: 45 Minutes up to Execution.

 ### Hostage Taking
-To unlawfully confine or restrict the free movement of a sophont to utilize for personal gain or to invoke a state of terror Code.-308-Charge: Capital, Capital crimes necessitate a mandatory trial.
+To unlawfully confine or restrict the free movement of a sophont to utilize for personal gain or to invoke a state of terror Code.-308-Charge: 15 Minutes up to 30

 ### Sedition
 To act to overthrow a lawfully established Chain of Command or governing body without lawful or legitimate cause.
-Code.-315-Charge: Capital, Capital crimes necessitate a mandatory trial.
+Code.-315-Charge: Execution

 ### Rape
 To force sexual relations on an unwilling sophont
-Code 317-Charge: Capital, Capital crimes necessitate a mandatory trial.
+Code 317-Charge: 30 Minutes up to Execution.

 ### Grand Endangerment
 To egregiously and recklessly abandon obligations involving the continued wellbeing and/or protection of life and property, through malpractice, action, or inaction, resulting in significant harm, injury, or death to multiple sophonts.
-Code.-313- Charge: Capital, Capital crimes necessitate a mandatory trial.
+Code.-313- Charge: 15 Minutes up to Execution.

+Note: All Execution charges MUST be issued via a trial.

 ## Crime Modifiers: